 - Eye ointments, such as Terramycin® or Vetericyn®, will soothe and speed recovery from eye issues.
 Ointments are helpful in healing ulcerated eyes, especially with complicated Herpes infections.
 Tetracycline or Chloramphenicol ointments are best, as they get Chlamydia infections as well.

 - Soft foods are important in keeping kittens eating.
 They'll stay away from dry food because oral ulcers and sore throats make swallowing painful.
 You can also use Sucralfate, which coats the ulcer to allow the kitten to eat for a short time without pain.
-However, don't use it within 2 hours of antibiotics, as it may slow the absorption from the gut.
+However, don't use it within two hours of antibiotics, as it may slow the absorption from the gut.

 - For no appetites, try adding flavor that has an odor.
 Grizzly Salmon Oil™ is a good choice for cats that can't smell and older cats that have lost their sense of smell.